supercodingninja/AllGearEssential/README.md

 ## License

-    Meili.
-A application that mySQL, Sequelize, Node.js and Handlebars to help you track and pack your outdoor gear.
+    All Gear Essential.
+An application which uses mySQL, Sequelize, Node.js and Handlebars to help you track and pack your essential gear.

-    Copyright (C) 2021  Laura Gwendolyn Burch, Gavin B. Calkins, Ilya Libershteyn, Meagan Sheehan-James, Frederick Thomas
+    Copyright (C) 2021  Frederick Thomas, Laura Gwendolyn Burch, Gavin B. Calkins, Ilya Libershteyn, and Meagan Sheehan-James.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by